Window: Fashions and trends

+Many modern day windows may have a window screen or mesh, often made of aluminum or fibreglass, to keep bugs out when the window is opened.
+Windows are primarily designed to facilitate a vital connection with the outdoors, offering those within the confines of the building visual access to the everchanging events occurring outside.
+The provision of this connection serves as an integral safeguard for the health and well-being of those inhabiting buildings, lest they experience the detrimental effects of enclosed buildings devoid of windows.
+Among the myriad criteria for the design of windows, several pivotal criteria have emerged in daylight standards: location, time, weather, nature, and people.
+Of these criteria, windows that are designed to provide views of nature are considered to be the most important by people.

 Types

 Cross

 A cross-window is a rectangular window usually divided into four lights by a mullion and transom that form a Latin cross.

 Eyebrow

 The term eyebrow window is used in two ways: a curved top window in a wall or an eyebrow dormer; and a row of small windows usually under the front eaves such as the James-Lorah House in Pennsylvania.

 Fixed

 A fixed window is a window that cannot be opened, whose function is limited to allowing light to enter (unlike an unfixed window, which can open and close).
 Clerestory windows in church architecture are often fixed.
 Transom windows may be fixed or operable.
 This type of window is used in situations where light or vision alone is needed as no ventilation is possible in such windows without the use of trickle vents or overglass vents.

 Single-hung sash

 A single-hung sash window is a window that has one sash that is movable (usually the bottom one) and the other fixed.
 This is the earlier form of sliding sash window and is also cheaper.